thuyjvaan/league_of_legends_analysis/README.md

   frameborder="0"
 ></iframe>

-Descriptive statistics for the 'kills' column:
+Descriptive statistics for the `kills` variable:

 * mean   : 2.796550743864304